-A significant potential issue regarding this change was that the TTCA required that the securities have been held by the REIT on Oct.
-22, 2004, and continuously thereafter.
+One potentially outstanding issue regarding this change is that the TTCA 2005 requires that the securities have been held by the REIT on October 22, 2004, and continuously thereafter.
 However, the TTCA did not otherwise change the Jobs Act's retroactive amendment to the prior law "straight debt" exception.
-As a result, it appeared that it could have been possible for a REIT that held a 20% profits interest in a partnership, along with other qualifying and non-qualifying debt securities, and which met the pre-Jobs Act "straight debt" safe harbor prior to its retroactive change by the Jobs Act on Oct.
-22, 2004, but which disposed of the non-qualifying securities to have faced retroactive disqualification.
+As a result, it would appear that it still may be possible for a REIT that held a 20% profits interest in a partnership, along with other qualifying and non-qualifying debt securities, and which met the pre-Jobs Act "straight debt" safe harbor prior to its retroactive change by the Jobs Act on October 22, 2004, but which disposed of the non-qualifying securities prior to October 22, 2004 to face retroactive disqualification.
+We would be interested in comments on this issue.